 Take a walk down the High Street and within minutes you can throw together the gourmet picnic of your dreams.
 The Village has the best selection of bakeries and delis.
 Select Italian specialities to takeaway from Prezzemolo & Vitale, pick up a freshly baked handmade sourdough loaf at Gail’s Bakery, cross the road to PAUL’s for the finest French pastries and tarts.

-Collect rotisserie chicken from Provenance and select artisan cheeses and charcuterie from Vallebona.
+Collect rotisserie chicken from Provenance then select artisan cheeses and charcuterie from the walk-in maturation room at Table@Vallebona.
 Round it off with fresh fruit and a chilled bottle of something at Bayley and Sage.
 Then carry it all off to the Common to find the perfect picnic nook.

 Go to Wimbledon Village farmers market